Facts About Utah’s Deaf and Hard of Hearing

 - New advances in technology have produced video relay, and internet protocol services which are now available in Utah

-The Relay Utah service was initiated in 1988 as one of the first Relay services established in the United States.
-Housed under the umbrella of the Public Service Commission, Relay Utah provides access to hearing assistive equipment and telephone relay services through Hamilton Relay to allow Utah citizens who are deaf, hard of hearing or speech disabled more efficient communication.
+The Relay Utah service was initiated in 1987 as one of the first Relay services established in the United States.
+Housed under the umbrella of the Public Service Commission, Relay Utah provides access to hearing assistive equipment and telephone relay services through Sprint Relay to allow Utah citizens who are deaf, hard of hearing or speech disabled more efficient communication.

 More than 276,000 Utahns are either deaf or hard of hearing.
 Relay Utah strives to make it possible for these individuals and those who have difficulty with speech to independently communicate with each other and with the hearing community.
 Over 35,000 calls are made through Relay Utah every month.